Au pairs could soon learn whether they will get payments

 DENVER — Low-paid childcare workers from around the world could soon learn whether they will be getting payments from a proposed $65.5 million class action settlement.

-A federal judge in Denver is scheduled to hold a hearing Thursday on whether to grant final approval to the deal, which was announced in January.
+A federal judge in Denver is scheduled to hold a hearing Thursday on whether to grant final approval to the deal announced in January.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.